hcheng25/Gym-Track/README.md

 ## `.env` Setup
 The scripts utilize variables set in a `.env` file.
 The following variables should be set by the user:
-- DATA = path to a `.csv` file containing past workout data
+- DATA = path to a `.csv` file containing past workout data (example/template included in repo)
-- CONFIG = path to a `.csv` containing parameters to determine script behavior
+- CONFIG = path to a `.csv` containing parameters to determine script behavior (example/template included in repo)
 - OUTPUT_TXT = path to a `.txt` output file
 - OUTPUT_CSV = path to a `.csv` output file
 - PER_DAY = number determining the desired number of exercises generated per session